-The Title of this 138th Episode is Backing Up.
+The title of this 128th Episode is Backing Up.

-And its titled that because once again we’re backtracking a bit to hop into the story of Church History earlier than where our last few episodes have taken us.
-We’re focusing this episode on what happened in France during the late 17th & into the 18th C.
+… because once again we’re backtracking a bit to hop into the story of Church History earlier than where our last few episodes have taken us.
+We’re focusing this time on what happened in France during the late 17th and into the 18th century.

-This period saw a massive struggle between the French monarchy & 2 groups; Catholic Jansenists & Protestant Huguenots.
+This period saw a massive struggle between the French monarchy and two groups; Catholic Jansenists and Protestant Huguenots.
 At stake was the throne’s claim that it alone had the power to determine the religion of the French people.

-France was the most populous and wealthy country of Europe.
+France was the most populous and wealthy country in Europe.
 It was also the most feared, admired, and imitated.
-By the time of the French Revolution in 1789, the population was a notable 28 million.
+By the time of the French Revolution in 1789, the population was 28 million.

-From the late 17th C to the Revolution, the Court at Versailles, main residence of the Bourbon kings, was the center of French political life.
+From the late 17th century to the Revolution, the Court at Versailles, the main residence of the French kings, was the center of political life.
 But a mix of disparate factors led to a growing disillusionment with the Crown.
-Philosophes engaged each other in Parisian salons in political discussions that implemented dangerous new ideas; dangerous to the Crown anyway.
-And once the King found out about these discussions, they became dangerous to those who engaged in them.
-The power of the French courts grew.
-Masonic lodges popped up all over, advocating more subversive ideas.
+Philosophes engaged each other in Parisian salons in political discussions that implemented dangerous new ideas; to the Crown anyway.
+And once the King found out about these dangerous liaisons, they became downright lethal to those who engaged in them.
+As the power of the French court grew, Masonic lodges popped up all over, advocating more subversive ideas.
 Illegal books and broadsides were printed by a clandestine press.
-All these challenged Versailles’s political dominance in the 2nd half of the 18th C. A powerful “court of public opinion” emerged to dare the status quo into change.
+All these challenged Versailles’s political dominance in the second half of the 18th century.
+A powerful “court of public opinion” emerged to dare the status quo into change.

 France’s monarchs wanted to protect their inheritance rights while expanding the kingdom’s economic and political power over more of Europe and overseas.
 Continental Wars often spilled over into the colonies.
-Louis XIV occasionally referred to “French Europe” and France’s on-going conflict with Spain.
-But after his passing, France often teamed with Spain in opposition to England & other European powers.
+Louis XIV occasionally referred to “French Europe” and France’s ongoing conflict with Spain.
+But after his passing, France often teamed with Spain in opposition to England and other European powers.

 After the American victory at the Battle of Saratoga in 1778 during the War for Independence, Louis XVI, to spite the English, supported the Americans in their quest to gain independence from the British.
 But this French aid took an ironic turn.
 Louis abetted revolutionaries who aimed to throw off a monarchy in favor of a democratic republic, while at the same time adding to France’s already massive debt.

-In Late Spring of 1789, Louis was forced to call a meeting of the Estates-General to deal with the now intense fiscal crisis.
-After some angry debates, delegates of the French people declared they represented the “nation” and invited members of the clergy and nobility to join them.
-Eventually, many did.
-On June 17, the Assemblée Nationale formed & claimed it, rather than the King, represented the nation.
+In Late Spring of 1789, Louis was forced to call a meeting of the French Parliament, called the Estates-General to deal with the now intense fiscal crisis.
+After intense debate, delegates of the French people declared they represented the “nation” choosing that word rather than ”kingdom” and invited members of the clergy and nobility to join them.
+Many did.
+On June 17, the Assemblée Nationale formed and claimed it, rather than the King, represented the realm.

 This was a severe blow to a principle that had found varying degrees of expression in Europe for hundreds of years; that is, the Divine Right of Kings.

-In his work Politics Drawn from the Very Words of Holy Scripture, Jacques Bossuet [boo-sway], advisor to Louis XIV, sought to justify the divine right of kings by citing Scripture.
-He wrote, “God is the King of kings: it is for Him to instruct them and to rule them as his ministers.
+Earlier, in his work Politics Drawn from the Very Words of Holy Scripture, Jacques Bossuet [boo-sway], advisor to Louis XIV, justified the divine right of kings by citing Scripture.
+He wrote, “God is the King of kings: it is for Him to instruct them and to rule them as His ministers.
 Listen then, Monseigneur, to the lessons which he gives them in His Scripture, and learn from the examples on which they must base their conduct.”
 He said, “Rulers act as the ministers of God and as his lieutenants on earth.
 It is through them that God exercises his empire.”
 Bossuet argued the king’s power was absolute.
-But the king wasn’t to act like a despot issuing arbitrary & selfish decrees.
-He was in covenant with his subjects & was called to care for them the way a father cares for his children.
+But the king wasn’t to act like a despot issuing arbitrary and selfish decrees.
+He was in covenant with his subjects and was called to care for them the way a father cares for his children.

-According to divine right theory, the king was a sacred position, manned by a sacred person who occupied the center of the religious sphere.
-Without him chaos would descend.
-His lineage stretched back to Adam thru a mythical figure named Pharamond, Clovis, Pepin, and Charlemagne.
-From the Middle Ages on, writings knowns as the Mirrors of Princes called on the French monarch to be pious, just, & good; while avoiding wanton luxury, cruelty, & moral weakness.
+According to divine right theory, kingship was a sacred position, manned by someone uniquely called to occupy the center of the religious sphere.
+Without him, chaos would descend.
+His lineage stretched back to Adam thru mythical figures like Pharamond, Clovis, Pepin, and Charlemagne.
+From the Middle Ages on, writings knowns as the Mirrors of Princes called on the French monarch to be pious, just, and good; while avoiding wanton luxury, cruelty, and moral weakness.

 At the king’s coronation, the archbishop of Reims anointed him with sacred oil and blessed his gloves, scepter, and ring.
 The king swore an oath to uphold the Catholic faith.
-If his subjects rebelled against him, since he was a God-ordained sacred person in a sacred office, they deserved death.
-In 1757 Robert Damiens attempted to assassinate Louis XV.
+If his subjects rebelled against, since he was a God-ordained sacred person in a sacred office, they deserved death.
+In 1757, Robert Damiens attempted to assassinate Louis XV.
 He was pulled apart before a cheering crowd of thousands.
-A subversive word against His Majesty earned the author time in the king’s grotesque prison.
+A subversive word against His Majesty earned the author time in prison.

-Louis XIV became king at age five but due to his age, wasn;t allowed to rule till he was 22.
+Louis XIV became king at age five but due to his age, wasn’t allowed to rule till he was 22.
 As he waited for the throne, France was torn apart by civil war in which his agents were barely able to eke out a victory.
-Traumatized by what he saw during this time, Louis determined to short-circuit future revolts by establishing of an absolute monarchy.
+Traumatized by what he saw during this time, Louis determined to short-circuit future revolts by establishing an absolute monarchy.
 He learned well how to rule under the watchful eye of the shrewd politician Cardinal Mazarin.
-He came to control of France by a sophisticated system of rewards & honors that kept everyone beholden to his favor.
-He understood the threat of various religious factions all vying for control and set a Gallican or French form of Catholicism for the French, regardless of what they might profess to believe.
+He came to control of France by a sophisticated system of rewards and honors that kept everyone beholden to his favor.
+He understood the threat of various religious factions all vying for control and set a Gallican, a French form of Catholicism for the realm, regardless of what they might profess to believe.

-In 1690 Pope Alexander VIII condemned the Declaration of Gallican Liberties.
-In 1693 Louis XIV rescinded the declaration.
-Then 2 years later gave his bishops authority over priests.
-The French throne & church both exhibit a willingness to defy the papacy in temporal and spiritual matters.
-There was only one realm in which The Gallican Church & Vatican united; in the contest between the Jansenists & Jesuits.
+In 1690, Pope Alexander VIII condemned the Declaration of Gallican Liberties.
+Three years later, Louis XIV rescinded the declaration.
+Then two years after that gave his bishops authority over all priests.
+The French throne and church both exhibited a willingness to defy the papacy in temporal and spiritual matters.
+There was only one realm in which the Gallican Church and Vatican united; in the contest between the Jansenists and Jesuits.

-Jansenists were especially critical of Jesuits, whom they believed had succumbed to the teachings of Molinism, a theology based on the work of Luis Molina who advocated man’s free will.
-Molina was a Spanish Jesuit who’d argued God provides sufficient grace to move someone to repentance, but did not force it.
+Jansenists were especially critical of Jesuits, whom they believed had succumbed to the teachings of Molinism, a theology based on the work of Luis Molina who advocated free will.
+Molina was a Spanish Jesuit who’d argued that God provides sufficient grace to move someone to repentance, but didn’t force it.
 Molina said God elects according to His foreknowledge of our choices.